Pendersleigh & Sons' Official Map of Los Feliz

 LOS FELIZ EATS

 For a neighborhood as supposedly as trendy as Los Feliz is, there aren't that many amazing places to eat, and I feel that I can say that because I've dined at Machos Tacos, Electric Lotus, House of Pies, Mexico City, San Sui, Green Leaves Vegan, Home, Burrito King (now gone), Alcove Café and Bakery, El Greco, Figaro Bistrot, Mixto, and Mako.
 Most were enjoyable whilst others were decidedly meh.
-Pattaya Bay, in particular, is very hit and miss -- sometimes delicious, sometimes inedibly salty and seemingly soapy (?!).
+Pattaya Bay, in particular, is very hit and miss -- sometimes delicious, sometimes inedibly salty and seemingly soapy (maybe coriander?).
 I've tried El Chavo over the years and found it to be one of the worst Mexican places in the city (although the bar, El Chavito, is nice).

 For this installment, Diana and I ate at Little Dom’s, which I found to be really quite good.
 Later, joined by Matt, we ate at Fred 62, which is fine, but the massive popularity of which is out of proportion with its quality.